rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/03-Module/20_lecture.md

 ---

-### 1. Steps to crack zip file password in kali Linux
+### 1. Practical Work : Steps to crack zip file password in kali Linux via "john the ripper"
 - STEP 1: in WinOS -> open "oracle VM" -> right click on kali linux 2019 vbox -> start -> normal start
 - in Kali Linux , there are tons of tools like wireshark (for network monitoring) , <br>
 	pre-installed burp Suite Community Edition , all important tools <br>